Texera/texera-jmeter-testing/README.md

         Also, path matching is “$.table” as this list comes in the table parameter of the response object.

 5. Close the websocket using websocket close.

-### “View Results Tree” Listener is used to track and view the output/status of all the requests executed.